thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

 What's the `name` of `anotherPerson`?
 The answer is `"Matt"`. `anotherPerson` accessed our object literal and updated the `name` property on it.
 When `person` wanted to read the value, it first found the object in memory, noticed that the object had a key named `name`, and retrieved its value.

-# 6 of 9: Control structures with iterators
+## An Introduction to Iterators

-Iterators extend to us the ability to iterate through the keys of an object or elements of an array.
+Iterators let us, well, iterate through the keys of an object or elements of an array.
 To illustrate this point, let's learn how to iterate with arrays and objects with the following iterators:

 - `for` loop (arrays)
 - `for-in`loop (objects)